REVIEW OF EXISTING ACADEMIC PROGRAMS

 - The UB Format for Reviews of Existing Academic Programs was approved for USM reporting and provides information in a consistent format across the University.

-- Questions or timing issues that come up during the self-study process should be directed to the Associate Dean, who will resolve issues through the Dean and the Associate Provost for Academic Affairs as necessary.
+- Questions or timing issues that come up during the self-study process should be directed to the Associate Dean, who will resolve issues through the Dean and the Assistant Provost for Policies, Programs & Institutional Effectiveness as necessary.

-- Hard copies of the School/College reports shall be transmitted by the dean’s office with his/her comments and approval of the report to the Associate Provost for Academic Affairs no later than September 1.
+- Hard copies of the School/College reports shall be transmitted by the dean’s office with his/her comments and approval of the report to the Assistant Provost for Policies, Programs & Institutional Effectiveness no later than September 1.
 This will allow time for any rewrites that may be necessary prior to the USM October 1 submission deadline.

 - Electronic copies of the final reports (Word or pdf format) shall also be forwarded to the Office of the Provost along with the hard copies.